-Four players in the history of the NHL have accomplished that: Mike Bossy, Wayne Gretzky, Jari Kurri and Mike Gartner.
+He became the fifth player in the history of the NHL have accomplished that, joining Mike Bossy, Wayne Gretzky, Jari Kurri and Mike Gartner.
 It is a feat of ability, consistency, durability and longevity.
-It is also an accomplishment that will buttress the case for Ovechkin in any discussion about the greatest goal-scorers of all time.
+It is also an accomplishment buttresses the case for Ovechkin in any discussion about the greatest goal-scorers of all time.

 "I saw an Ovechkin goal [Wednesday] against Pittsburgh, and it seems to me that every goal or highlight of his I see is him scoring the same goal," Bossy said.
 "So he's scored a lot of those this year.
 I don't know how hard that shot was back then, but [Ovechkin's] was a lot harder than my one-timers back then.
 The equipment has changed; I don't care how big the goalies' equipment is, when you're taking a shot like Ovechkin took [Wednesday], it's going to go in."

 Ovechkin has also been incredibly durable, something that derailed Crosby's and Malkin's chances of joining him on this list.
 He has missed 10 games or fewer in each of his first nine seasons, and four or fewer in all but one.

 He has proven his ability to be an elite goal-scorer for a long period of time.
 Barry Trotz is the fifth Washington coach Ovechkin has scored 30-plus for, and it hasn't mattered when the Capitals changed systems and tried to alter their identity.